 Read books, take online courses (most of which are free), or go to a library.
 Knowledge is power.

 Be sure to read:

 - How to Be a Superior Man, Chapter 9: What Gets Measured Gets Done

-- How to Be a Superior Man, Chapter 6: Develop Airtight Financial Discipline
+- How to Be a Superior Man, Chapter 8: Get Your Financial House In Order

 - 24 Ways to Get Rid of the Victim Mentality and Adopt a Victor Mentality

 - “I’m not good at anything” – How to Stop Feeling Inferior

 - 10 Unrealistic Expectations About Life That Will Destroy You

 - Dopamine Fasting 3.0: How to Get Motivated to Succeed in Real Life